mgemath/GKMtools.jl/docs/src/GKM/Constructors.md

 # Constructors

-These functions allow the construction of GKM varieties.
+These functions allow the construction of GKM spaces.

 ```@docs
 gkm_graph